Safety Rules For Golfers

 - Bring your own hand sanitiser to the course & use regularly during the round.

-Please note, customers are required to wear a face covering, unless you are exempt from wearing one, when inside the clubhouse or shop.
+- Please note, customers are required to wear a face covering, unless you are exempt from wearing one, when inside the clubhouse.

 Watch the Safety Video below from GUI/ ILGU/ Golfnet: